abekipnis/Kondo-Aalto/README.md

 Example notebooks for data analysis and for automated experimentation:

-    Data analysis:
+## Data analysis:
     - line_spectrum_plot
-        Display spectroscopic data at various spatial positions
+        Display spectroscopic data at various spatial positions Along with the related topography data

     - measure_corral_radius_from_scan
-        Load a topography scan from the instrument software

-        Analyze the topography to extract the corral radius in nm
+        Load a topography scan from the instrument software Analyze the topography to extract the corral radius in nm

     - fit_fano_resonance_to_spectrum
-        Load a .VERT (spectroscopy) file and fit a Fano resonance using the given initial conditions
+        Load a .VERT (spectroscopy) file
+        Fit a Fano resonance using the given initial conditions and bounds Extract width w, center of lineshape E0, asymmetry parameter q, etc.

-    Automated experiments:
+## Automated experiments:
     - freeform_manipulation_GUI
-        Detect atom positions from a topography scan, click to program manipulation paths, shift-enter to run procedure
+        Detect atom positions from a topography scan Click to program manipulation paths in the order labeled in the image Shift-enter to run procedure and move atoms in order of programming Stop if there is a suspected tip change to prevent destroying structure

     - expand_or_contract_corral
-        Detect atom positions from topography scan, fit atom positions to circle, determine size of new
+        Detect atom positions from topography scan

-Several scripts within:
+        Fit atom positions to circle
+        Input the size of new corral
+        Move wall atoms to new locations for larger/smaller size corral

+## Miscellaneous scripts:

     animate_grid:
     - for reading grid spectra and saving movie file
     - also takes fit_fano functions from read_vertfile to fit Fano resonance to grid spectra over occupied corrals

     find_atom_positions
-    - contains CircCorralData class, main function that analyzes all .dat files in data inventory Excel sheet
+    - contains CircCorralData class, main function that analyzes all .dat files

     fit_lattice
     - script for testing CircCorralData functions (fitting Gaussians to atom positions, fitting circle to corral walls, fitting lattice to atom positions)